Batiscan River: Hydroelectric Power Plant

-Main attractions
+Main Attractions

-Waterfall of five dollars bill
+Waterfall of Five Dollars Bill

 The Waterfall of the Nine (popularly designated "Waterfall of the five dollars bill") is located approximately 0.5 km upstream of the village of Notre-Dame-de-Montauban.
 Scenic view is beautiful from the waterfront park (referred Park of the Waterfall) or from the bridge over the Batiscan at the level of the village, or "Bar of the Waterfall" (east side of the river).
 This waterfall has a great resemblance to the image on the old five Canadian dollars bill.
 Public park built around the falls attracts many visitors.
 Eight trails were built around the Park of the Waterfall, by the local Cooperative Montauban, one joined the Otis Mountain (325 m.).
 In addition, an elevated walkway leads visitors on a small island in the middle of the rapids.
 This park around the falls began to be built in 1977, for the centenary of the parish of Notre-Dame-des-Anges.